ash16888/HASS-aws-face-rekognition/README.md

 # Amazon Rekognition for Home Assistant
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)

-Object detection with [Amazon Rekognition](https://aws.amazon.com/rekognition/).
+Face recogntion with [Amazon Rekognition](https://aws.amazon.com/rekognition/).
 The state of the sensor is the number of detected target objects in the image, which match the configured conditions.
 The default target is `person`, but multiple targets can be listed, in which case the state is the total number of any targets detected.
 The time that any target object was last detected is available as an attribute.
 Optionally a region of interest (ROI) can be configured, and only objects with their center (represented by a `x`) will be included in the state count.
 The ROI will be displayed as a green box, and objects with their center in the ROI have a red box.
 Rekognition also assigns each image a list of labels, which represent the classes of objects in the image.
 For example, if the image contained a cat or a dog, the label might be `animal`.
 Labels are useful if you don't know exactly what object to monitor for.
 Labels are exposed via the `labels` attribute of the entity.

 **Note** that in order to prevent accidental over-billing, the component will not scan images automatically, but requires you to call the `image_processing.scan` service.